redwoodjs/redwood/docs/docs/background-jobs.md

 :::

-To work on whatever outstanding jobs there are and then automaticaly exit use the `workoff` mode:
+To work on whatever outstanding jobs there are and then automatically exit use the `workoff` mode:

 ```bash
 yarn rw jobs workoff